COVID-19 | Campus Plan for Spring 2022

 The Health Center will perform contact tracing as appropriate.

 New and returning resident students would have received communication from the Residence Life staff with additional residence hall information and protocols, including move-in procedures, housing and roommate assignments, and further details for international students.
 There is no restrictions on the use of residence hall space.
 On-campus guests are allowed in residential areas with proper approval.
-Residents are required to wear masks and socially distance when in the residence halls and common areas unless alone in their rooms.
+Residents are required to socially distance when in the residence halls and common areas unless alone in their rooms.

 Campus shuttles resumed normal schedules.
 All shuttle patrons are required to mask while on shuttles, regardless of vaccination status.

 The Shannon Athletic and Convocation Center has resumed normal access for students, faculty, staff and visitors.

 Most campus facilities have maintained standard hours of operation, access and capacities.
 Campus events, such as meetings, conferences and social gatherings, can take place without capacity restrictions.
 Hand-sanitizing stations remain in place.
 Enhanced cleaning protocols remain in place.
 The SXU community is encouraged to socially distance to the degree possible.

 SXU employees are working on campus on a full-time basis with campus offices open during standard business hours (typically 8:30 a.m. to 4:30 p.m.
 Monday through Friday).

 If circumstances emerge that an employee believes may qualify them for workplace accommodations, please contact the Office of Human Resources via email to humanresourcesFREESXU.